 The transition from medical student to intern is an exciting but challenging time.
 Check out the AMA Queensland Intern Guide for some useful tips for you intern and more information about how AMA Queensland and other organisations can support you in your medical career.

-AMA Queensland Council of Doctors in Training
+AMA Queensland Committee of Doctors in Training

 AMA Queensland Council of Doctors in Training (CDT) is the peak advocacy group for junior doctors in Queensland.
 Representatives on CDT come from individual hospitals and medical schools.
 CDT advocates for junior doctors' interests and hosts regular social and professional development events for students and doctors in training.
 As a junior doctor, you are encouraged to participate in CDT.